Superradiant phase transition in complex networks: Introduction

 \section{Introduction}

-Currently, complex networks evoke an enormously increasing interest among the scientific community performing advanced studies at the boundary of physics, social and cognitive sciences, and applied mathematics~\cite{Dorogov1,New1}.
-In particular, these studies aim to investigate complex processes in social networks and the Internet~\cite{Fortunato,Easley}, design of new (quantum) materials with complex topology and structure~\cite{Ahnert,Bianconi, Nori}, development of communications and information network technologies including quantum networks~\cite{Barrat,Brito}.
+Currently, complex networks evoke an enormously increasing interest among the scientific community performing advanced studies at the boundary of physics, social and cognitive sciences, and applied mathematics~\cite{Dorogov1,New1,Barabook}.
+In particular, these studies aim to investigate complex processes in social networks and on the Internet~\cite{Fortunato,Easley}, in living systems integrated within biological networks ~\cite{Napoli1}, designing new (quantum) materials with complex topology and structure~\cite{Ahnert,Bianconi, Nori}, developing communications and information network technologies including quantum networks~\cite{Barrat,Brito}.
 Complex networks and, especially, (hyper)network structures are inherent to modern cognitive science and current brain activity research~\cite{Bullmore}.

 Despite the fact complex network studies are largely interdisciplinary, in many cases they are based on the models and approaches of statistical physics, which allow obtaining sufficiently clear dependencies for non-trivial processes in various network structures~\cite{Albert}.
 The Ising model is one that has been well-established in such works~\cite{Dorogovtsev}.
 In particular, an Ising-type model was proposed to explain the opinion formation and social impact~\cite{Holyst}.
 This model was recently revised in the framework of collective emotions~\cite{Tsarev}, social cohesion, and structural balance~\cite{Thurner}.